New to MyHealth?

 Access your health information from any device with MyHealth.
 You can message your clinic, view lab results, schedule an appointment, and pay your bill.

 How is insomnia treated?

-Getting ready for bed means more than turning down the sheets.
-Sleep experts know that there are many things that affect how well you sleep.
-Making behavior and lifestyle changes improves your overall sleep quality and the time it takes to fall asleep.
-These changes do this without the side effects that sleep medicines can cause.
-Perhaps most importantly, these improvements last over time.
+Making behavior and lifestyle changes can improve your overall sleep quality and help you fall asleep faster.
+These changes don’t have the side effects that sleep medicines can cause.
+And the improvements last longer over time.

-Some people use alcohol to help them sleep, but that's not a good idea.
-At first, drinking alcohol may make you sleepy and help you fall asleep.
+- Avoiding alcohol before bed.
+Drinking alcohol may make you sleepy.
 But when you drink alcohol, you are more likely to wake up later in the night and have a hard time falling back asleep.
-This can leave you feeling tired the next day.

-Progressive muscle relaxation, for example, may help you if you lie in bed with your mind racing.
+- Doing relaxation exercises.
+For example, you can try progressive muscle relaxation.
+This may help if you lie in bed with your mind racing.

 Many sleep medicines cause side effects, such as low blood pressure, anxiety, and nausea.
 These medicines also may become less effective when your body gets used to them.
 They may cause withdrawal symptoms when you stop using them.

 Complementary medicines are sometimes used to treat insomnia.
 They include dietary supplements, such as melatonin or valerian.

 Clinical trials are research studies that evaluate a new medical approach, device, drug, or other treatment.
 As a Stanford Health Care patient, you may have access to the latest, advanced clinical trials.